What is Rideshare Insurance?

 During Period 1, when you're logged into the app but haven't accepted a ride, the coverage gap is particularly severe.
 You have no physical damage coverage for your own vehicle, and the liability coverage provided by Uber and Lyft is minimal—far below what most financial advisors recommend.
 If you cause an accident while waiting for a ride request, you could face substantial out-of-pocket costs for both vehicle repairs and liability claims.

 The deductible gap presents another significant concern.
-While rideshare companies provide collision and comprehensive coverage during Periods 2 and 3, their deductibles typically range from $1,000 to $2,500.
-If you carry a $500 deductible on your personal policy, you'll face unexpected costs when filing claims during active rides.
+While rideshare companies provide collision and comprehensive coverage during Periods 2 and 3, their deductibles are typically $2,500.
+If you carry a $500 deductible on your personal policy, you'll face a large unexpected cost when filing claims during active rides.
 Some rideshare insurance endorsements offer deductible reimbursement up to $2,500, effectively eliminating this financial burden.

 Cost of Rideshare Insurance Endorsements

 Rideshare insurance endorsements are surprisingly affordable, especially considering the financial protection they provide.
-Most major insurance companies charge between $15-30 per month to add rideshare coverage to an existing policy, though costs can range from as low as $6 per month to around $60 per month depending on various factors.
+Most major insurance companies charge between $6–$30 per month to add rideshare coverage to an existing policy.
+Full rideshare policies average around $270 per month—roughly 28% higher than standard non-rideshare policies—making endorsements the preferred choice for the vast majority of drivers.

 Several factors influence how much you'll pay for rideshare coverage:

-State Farm rideshare endorsements typically increase premiums by 15-20%, with full coverage averaging $181 per month including the rideshare endorsement.
+State Farm rideshare endorsements typically increase premiums by 15–20%, with full coverage averaging $181 per month including the endorsement.
 Progressive offers some of the most competitive rates, with endorsements starting as low as $6 per month and full coverage averaging $163 per month.
-Allstate's "Ride for Hire" endorsement costs $5-10 monthly, while Geico's business use addition starts around $6 per month.
+Allstate's "Ride for Hire" endorsement typically adds $5–$20 monthly, while Geico's endorsement starts around $6 per month.
+USAA members can add rideshare gap coverage for as little as $6 per month, making it one of the best deals for eligible military-connected drivers.

 Best Insurance Companies Offering Rideshare Coverage